stefcenti2022/PyBer_Analysis/README.md

 From the above image we can see the number of Total Rides and Total Drivers, the Sum of all the Fares, the Average Fare per Ride and the Average Fare per Driver.
 The values for these metrics have been broken down into 3 categories based on the type of city Rural, Suburban and Urban.

-The bubble chart below shows the relationship between the number of rides, number of drivers and the average fares depending on the type of city:
+The bubble chart below shows the relationship between the number of rides, number of drivers and the average fares per ride depending on the type of city:

 <img src="./analysis/Fig1.png" alt="Summary Bubble Chart" width="600"/>

 ### Total Rides

-The following table shows the breakdown of total rides followed by a pie chart showing the percentages by city type:
+In the bubble chart shown above we can see how most of the urban cities have the greatest number of rides as most of their datapoints are above 15 total rides.
+For most suburban cities, total rides fall between 10 and 25 and for rural ones they most are between 5 and 10 rides per city.
+The following column from the table above shows the breakdown of total rides followed by a pie chart showing the percentages by city type and confirms the observations in the bubble chart:

 | City Type | Total Rides |
 |:---       |         ---:|